About the Neilson Building Project

 The current Neilson Library was built in phases beginning in 1909.
 The original 1909 facade of the building has been retained for its historic significance, yet remodeled and brought up to date with current infrastructure and technology.

-The newly-renovated Alumnae Gym provides additional library spaces, including a User Experience Lab, specialized printing room, collaborative workspaces, study spaces, experiential studios and a computer lab.
-Alumnae Gym is connected to the Neilson Library via a tunnel lit by skylights, and will provide a 24-hour study space for Smith students.
-Alumnae Gym has not yet opened for campus use.
+The newly-renovated alumnae gymnasium provides additional library spaces, including a User Experience Lab, specialized printing room, collaborative workspaces, study spaces, experiential studios and a computer lab. alumnae gymnasium is connected to the Neilson Library via a tunnel lit by skylights, and will provide a 24-hour study space for Smith students. alumnae gymnasium has not yet opened for campus use.

 The design and architect team worked with the college’s Office of Disability Services throughout the project to ensure that students, faculty, staff and visitors with disabilities will have equal access to and be able to participate fully in the new library complex and its programs, services and technology.
 Additionally, the Office of Disability Services will maintain a presence in the Learning Commons, which will also include an Assistive Technology Room.